OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 Parses a string as JSON. get() can then be used with parseJson(): for example, `parseJson(" { 'a' : 1 } ").get("a")` returns 1.

-To get all instances from a JSON array called "keywords" having the same object string name of "text", combine with the forEach() function to iterate over the array.
+For example from the following JSON array, let's get all instancescalled "keywords" having the same object string name of "text", combine with the forEach() function to iterate over the array.

-Given the JSON:

     {
        "status":"OK",